-We’re talking swelling, varicose veins, & fluid retention today.
+We’re talking about swelling, varicose veins (i.e. spider veins), & fluid retention today.
 We’ll be going over 3 three main points to consider and how they all tie together.

 Rebounding was originally developed in Iowa, and researched by NASA regarding the benefits of bouncing vs. running on a treadmill1.
 The pressure is more evenly distributed when on a rebounder, which is also optimal for bone density.

-Your legs & veins do not have the ability to pump themselves, so you have the responsibility to move them!
-Rebounding provides low-impact exercise that will get the fluid moving, which reduces swelling and helps with varicose veins.
+Your legs & veins cannot pump themselves, so you have the responsibility to move them, especially after long periods!
+Rebounding provides a low-impact exercise that will get the fluid moving, which reduces swelling and helps with lower leg varicose veins.

 - Supports the lymphatic system